Fishing Reports Archive (view past reports)

 Last night at the meeting of all of the Governor's Fishing Opener "Fishing Hosts", they announced the names of the "Top Five" Host Anglers for the event.
 Scott Glorvigen, Jeff Sundin, Tony Jerrule, Dale Anderson and Gordon Fothergill will make up the team who will be fishing with the top 5 VIP's for the opening day event.
 As members of this team, we've been given the opportunity to "lead the way" in Grand Rapid's endeavor to put our best foot forward as a fishing and tourism destination.

-Obviously fishing will be an important part of the weekend, but there are also several public events that anyone can attend.
+that anyone can attend.
 I, along with many of the other hosts, visiting media anglers and VIP's will be at all of the events, so it's a great chance to meet up one last time before we all get busy with the fishing season.

 Today Fri.
 May 13th Governor's Fishing Opener Community Picnic, 4-7p at the IRA Civic Center.
 Kick off event to the Governor's Fishing Opener weekend.
 This is a public picnic and there's no charge for the meal.
 They have enough free food for the first 4000 people who show up.
 There are kids & family activities as well as live media remotes.